learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: true
   - answer: "d.\tIntegrity and Responsibility Board (IRB)"
     correct: false
-- !Structured
-  question: "11.\tIf a study is found to involve more than “minimal risk,” what type of review is necessary?"
+- question: "11.\tIf a study is found to involve more than “minimal risk,” what type of review is necessary?"
   answers:
   - answer: "a.\tExempt review"
     correct: false